Trade directory · San Diego metro · California

 Meet experience requirements

-Document 4 years of HVAC experience or equivalent combination of experience and education.
-Technical school or apprenticeship programs can substitute for some experience requirements.
+Document 4 years of journey-level experience in HVAC work, or equivalent combination of education and experience.
+Trade school can substitute for some experience requirements.

 2